TrevorTheAmazing/LemonadeStand/README.md

-(10 points): As a player, I want a weather system that includes a forecast and actual weather, so that I can get a predicted forecast for a day or week and then what the actual weather is on the given day.

-(10 points): As a player, the price of product as well as weather/temperature should affect demand, so that if the price is too high, sales will decrease, or if the price is too low, sales will increase, etc.
+IN PROGRESS - (10 points): As a player, the price of product as well as weather/temperature should affect demand, so that if the price is too high, sales will decrease, or if the price is too low, sales will increase, etc.

 (10 points): As a player, I want each customer to be a separate object with its own chance of buying a glass of lemonade, so that how much lemonade is purchased and how much a customer is willing to pay will vary from customer to customer.